-Tucked between the Remarkable Caves and Port Arthur, the Crescent Bay and Mount Brown track plays host to the most spectacular beach on the Tasman Peninsula, Crescent Beach.
+Tucked between the Remarkable Caves and Port Arthur, the Crescent Bay and Mount Brown track play host to the most spectacular beach on the Tasman Peninsula, Crescent Beach.
 In addition to enormous dunes and beautiful crystal waters of Crescent Bay, the hike to the summit of Mount Brown offers hikers vast panoramic views of the peninsula’s rugged coastline.
-Each section can be walked individually or together totaling 8km and roughly 4 hours excluding breaks.
+Each section can be walked individually or together totalling 8km and roughly 4 hours excluding breaks.

 View Google Map Directions

 |From Hobart head over the Tasman Bridge and continue on the Arthurs Highway (A9), turning right at the main intersection in Sorell (sign for Tasmanian Peninsula).
 Continue for 70km until reaching the town of Port Arthur.
 Take the first left once leaving the township onto Safety Cove Road.
 Continue along this road until it’s end at the Remarkable Caves carpark.
 The walk begins 20m back up the road on the eastern side.|

 The trailhead is located 50m before the Remarkable Caves carpark and heads east firstly towards Mount Brown.
 The first 1km of the hike crosses a series of undulating sand dunes covered in coastal heath vegetation.
 This section is easy going and it is highly likely you may cross paths with echidnas during warmer months.
 This section of the walk offers westerly views back towards the Peninsula cliff line, the most notable inclusion being Cape Raoul.

 20 minutes into the walk a gaping cavity that is the Maingon Blowhole is reached.
 Care must be taken when viewing the blowhole as the edges appear quite fragile.
 A short side trail can be taken here to explore the rocky coast and gulch below.